Sraddha-Agrawal/L2S/README.md

   - Used in both `L2S_continuous_wave_example.ipynb` and `L2S_pulsed_example.ipynb`.

 - **`Final_figs_plots/Final_figs/`**
-  - This directory holds the input datasets (located in the `Data` subfolder) and Jupyter Notebook scripts used to generate the four key figures presented in the manuscript.
+  - This directory holds the input datasets (located in the `Data` subfolder) and Jupyter Notebook scripts used to generate the main figures presented in the manuscript.
   - The scripts allow users to reproduce the plots and analyze the results presented in the study.

 ## How to Use